 Introductory Course for New Starter Trainees

-The Northern School of Anaesthesia run an Anaesthetic New Starter Courses for CT1/ACCS Anaesthetics /Acute Medicine/Emergency Medicine trainees.
+Anaesthetic Learning in the North East run an Anaesthetic New Starter Courses for CT1/ACCS Anaesthetics /Acute Medicine/Emergency Medicine trainees.
 The course will introduce you to anaesthetics and small group teaching covering most of the anaesthetic curriculum.

 Trainees are expected to attend this course when you begin your training in anaesthetics.
 The only exemption would be previous experience of 4-6 months in anaesthesia at CT1 level and completion of the Royal College of Anaesthetists Initial Assessment of Competence.